 - In the longer term to establish a physical Early Detection Research Centre in Cambridge to create a focused hub of activity in the early cancer detection field.

 The CRUK Cambridge Centre Early Detection Programme, launched in 2016, is a truly multidisciplinary programme focusing on research into the earlier detection of cancer.
 World class researchers are engaged in a variety of projects with the aim of better understanding the biology of the disease and developing methods to detect it at an earlier stage, with the ultimate goal of reducing the number of deaths caused by cancer.

-The CRUK Cambridge Centre Early Detection Programme is co-led by Professor Rebecca Fitzgerald and Dr Sarah Bohndiek.
+The CRUK Cambridge Centre Early Detection Programme is co-led by Professor Rebecca Fitzgerald and Professor Sarah Bohndiek.